byrd-laif/soilMakers/readme.md

 ### *Salon Circle; Events, Programs and/or Experiences.*

-***The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful.
-Taking the steps, teaching what one needs to learn.***
+***The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful, something meaningful.***

 **Harvesting Knowledge.**
 Awakening possibility and creative insight; refining the tastes, and increasing the knowledge through interaction.
 Guiding meaningful conversations, organized around living cultures and ideas reflective of the era in which one lives.